-- The student is applying to a program for which the HESI A2 is not required for waitlist rankings. - The student provides a copy or unofficial transcripts of earning an Associate's or higher degree that was taught in the English language.
-Applicants with an approved HESI A2 waiver must still take the Wonderlic SLE and meet the minimum score. - The applicant achieves a Wonderlic SLE score of 20 or higher for Practical Nursing.
+- The student is applying to a program for which the HESI A2 is not required for waitlist rankings. - The student provides a copy of unofficial transcripts of earning an Associate's or higher degree that was taught in the English language.
+Applicants with an approved HESI A2 waiver must still take the Wonderlic SLE and meet the minimum score. - The applicant achieves a Wonderlic SLE score of 20 or higher for Practical Nursing, Respiratory Therapy or Surgical Technology.